2016 Valenzuela local elections: Congressional election

 The incumbent first district representative Sherwin Gatchalian is running for a Senate position under Grace Poe's coalition, Partido Galing at Puso.
 The youngest of the Gatchalian brothers, Weslie, who is the incumbent representative of Alay Buhay party-list for the House of Representatives, is running for first district.
 The other candidate is Ritche Cuadra, who is a former member of the city council and unsuccessfully vied for the same post in 2013.
 The third candidate is Victor Reponia.

 For the second district, incumbent representative Magtanggol Gunigundo is running for mayorship and is barred for running for the same position.
 His wife, Adelma, is running for the position instead.
 Adelma previously vied for the position of mayor last 2013 election.
 The other candidate for second district representative is Eric Martinez, who is a former member of the city council and the incumbent vice mayor since 2007.

 Election results

 The winners of the congressional, mayor and vice mayor seats of Valenzuela City is determined with the highest number of votes received.
 These positions are voted separately, so there is a possibility that the winning officials came from the same or different political parties.

 Mayoral election

 Incumbent Rexlon "Rex" T. Gatchalian ran for reelection.

 Vice Mayoral election

 Incumbent Eric Martinez did not run for reelection.

 Congressional elections

 First district

 Incumbent Sherwin "Win" Gatchalian ran for the Senate and won.
 His brother, Weslie ran against former Councilor Ritche Cuadra.

 Second district

-Incumbent Magtanggol Gunigundo is running for Mayor, His wife, Adelma is running against Vice Mayor Eric Martinez.
+Incumbent Magtanggol Gunigundo is term-limited and running for Mayor.
+His wife Adelma is running against Vice Mayor Eric Martinez.